Egypt Destination Guide

 • Consider the cultural context โ€“ Egypt is a conservative country, so modest clothing is appropriate (especially for women).

-• Bring a day backpack for excursions and site-seeing.
+• Bring a day backpack for excursions and sightseeing.

 • Dust is common in Egypt, so bring protective gear for cameras and electronics.